calebwin/stdg/README.md

 ![An example output through standard graphics](https://i.imgur.com/bPnUYoJ.png)

 Here's another example.
 This example is taken from Khan Academy's "Making animations" lesson.
+Since this program is written in Python, you will have to use the Python interpreter to run it.

 ```python
 # position of the car